 3. Does a conviction trigger immigration consequences?

-A conviction of a CIMT will have negative immigration consequences.
+A conviction of a crime with moral turpitude will have negative immigration consequences.

 United States immigration law says that certain kinds of criminal convictions can lead to: